oracle/graal/docs/reference-manual/java-on-truffle/HotSwap.md

 You can use your favorite IDE debugger to debug Java applications running in the Java on Truffle runtime.
 For example, starting a debugger session from IntelliJ IDEA is based on the Run Configurations.
-To ensure you attach the debugger to your Java application in the same environment, navigate in the main menu to Run -> Debug… -> Edit Configurations, expand Environment, check the JRE value and VM options values.
+To ensure you attach the debugger to your Java application in the same environment, navigate in the main menu to **Run**, **Debug…**, Edit Configurations, expand Environment, check the JRE value and VM options values.
 It should show GraalVM as project's JRE and VM options should include `-truffle -XX:+IgnoreUnrecognizedVMOptions`.
 It is necessary to specify `-XX:+IgnoreUnrecognizedVMOptions` because Intellij automatically adds a `-javaagent` argument which is not supported yet.
 Press Debug.